 It is the culmination of digital data and personalisation, with the brick and mortar aspect of digital marketing that is often missing when customers visit a store.

 Now a customer can get a customised buying experience tailored to their personal preferences based on the data harvested from their daily activities.

 While brick and mortar stores will never recover the dominance, they had in the mall-crazy days of the 1980s, they continue to have a major impact on the success of a retail store.

 That is why many ecommerce retailers are opening showrooms and pop-up stores in key locations.
 They understand that giving people the opportunity to play with electronics and try on clothes can improve their online as well as offline purchases.

 Plus, it is another way to engage customers with the brand.
 People love to experience a brand.
 That is why virtual and augmented reality have become more popular over the past year.
 Customers want to immerse themselves in the brand.
 Having a brick and mortar location allows them to do this.

 Retail marketers will take substantial steps in 2017 to improve their digital marketing efforts.
 As they see the benefits of integrating traditional and digital marketing efforts, they will continue to explore these trends.

-If your retail store wants to take advantage of these ideas, contact us for a free consultation.
+If your retail store wants to take advantage of these ideas, contact to a digital agency in Australia.